 Pricing

-Each tier applies only to the dollars within that band, so the effective rate on the household drops as assets grow.
+The traditional AUM structure, for households whose primary question is “how should my portfolio be built and drawn down.”
+Each tier applies only to the dollars within that band, so the effective rate falls as the household grows.
 A $1.5 million household effectively pays 0.83% blended; a $3 million household effectively pays around 0.77%.

 Tier 1